-During your lifetime, you go through different experiences and give them meaning, you explore your journey, decide what suits you and the “story” you want to tell about yourself.
+During your lifetime, you go through different experiences and give them meaning, you explore your journey, and decide what suits you and the “story” you want to tell about yourself.

 Discerning who you truly are is a laborious and complex process because you are bombarded with notions about appearance, demeanor, ideas, and even the people you surround yourself with.
-These conceptions are not you and they often generate limiting beliefs that stop you from achieving your goals and connect with your real nature.
+These conceptions are not you and they often generate limiting beliefs that stop you from achieving your goals and connecting with your real nature.